bateman/PyRays/docs/index.md

 ## Installation

-This is a template repository, so first things first, you create a new GitHub repository and choose this as its template.
-After that, follow the installation steps below.
+This is a template repository, so first, create a new GitHub repository and choose this as its template.
+Then, follow the installation steps below.

 1. Clone the repository: `git clone https://github.com/<your-github-name>/<your-project-name>.git `
 2. Navigate to the project directory: `cd <your-project-name>`